voger/clouseau/README.md

  * **f** for `:file`

 How these items will be shown is not configurable on the fly.
-If, for example, it is prefered to display the module before the line, this can be changed only for the template.
+If, for example, it is prefered to display the module before the line, this can be changed only by using a different template.

 # TODO